 How much are Barbies worth?

-As you might expect, the most valuable Barbie dolls are the oldest ones – ones from the 1950s and 60s can sell for tens of thousands of pounds!
+As you might expect, the most valuable Barbie dolls are the oldest ones.
+Ones from the 1950s and 60s can sell for a lot of money!

 Got the eBay selling bug?
 Here's a list of loads of things you can make money from selling online.